systematic-magic/AgingPubMed/research_papers_suppl.rst

 1.2.
 Supplementary Tables

-- When one or more tables are contained in a PDF, title should be SUPPLEMENTARY TABLES - ALL CAPS, blue and bold font.
+- When multiple tables are contained in a PDF, title should be SUPPLEMENTARY TABLES - ALL CAPS, blue and bold font.

 .. image:: /_static/suppl_tables_pdf.png
   	:alt: Supplementary Tables title